akilli/cms/gui/rte/plugins/media/README.md

 Your browser implementation can currently send following keys with the message:

     {
-        src: '...', //required, URL to media
+        src: '...', // required, URL to media
-        type: '...', // optional, media type (audio, iframe, image or video)
+        type: '...', // optional, audio, iframe, image or video
-        alt: '...', // optional, alternative text (currently only used for images)
+        alt: '...', // optional, alternative text (only for images)
         width: '...', // optional
         height: '...' // optional
     }